okfn-brasil/ISSN-L-Resolver/README.md

    -- about need for indexes, see lib.issn_N2Ns() function.
   ````

-The core of the *ISSN-L resolver* solution is a SQL script writed for PostgreSQL, in PL/pgSQL language.
-It  offer also funcions to format and to validate string-ISSNs of the front-end, webservices or back-services.
+The core of the *ISSN-L resolver* solution is a SQL script wrote for PostgreSQL, in PL/pgSQL language.
+It also offers functions to format and validate ISSN strings from the front-end, webservices or back-end.

 ## Synopsis ##
-The project have two main issues:
+The project has two main issues:

-  * A (PHP) "installer", that converts the (updated) "ISSN to ISSN-L" TXT table, into a SQL table of integers (ISSN numbers without the *check digit*).
+  * A (PHP) "installer" that converts the (updated) "ISSN to ISSN-L" TXT table into a SQL table of integers (ISSN numbers without the *check digit*).
   * A webservice for ISSN resolution.

-The webservce was implemented in three pieces:
+The webservice was implemented in three parts:

- 1. The `lib.sql`, that offers a resolver with all kind of "resolution operations" ([RFC2169](http://tools.ietf.org/html/rfc2169)'s inspired orthogonal instruction set), convertion and ISSN handling.
+ 1. The `lib.sql`, which offers a resolver with all "resolution operations" ([RFC2169](http://tools.ietf.org/html/rfc2169) inspired orthogonal instruction set), a converter and an ISSN handling system.

- 2. An Apache2 application (here `.httpAccess` pointing to the PHP example) to expose the resolution into a simple and friendly set of web-service [endpoints](http://www.ibm.com/developerworks/webservices/library/ws-restwsdl/), encouraging its use as [intelligible permalinks](https://en.wikipedia.org/wiki/Permalink).
+ 2. An Apache2 application (here `.httpAccess` pointing to the PHP example) to expose the resolution into a simple and friendly set of webservice [endpoints](http://www.ibm.com/developerworks/webservices/library/ws-restwsdl/), encouraging its use as [intelligible permalinks](https://en.wikipedia.org/wiki/Permalink).

- 3. PHP script, the webservice controller, that intermediate Apache and SQL.
+ 3. The webservice controller, implemented as a PHP script, that mediate Apache and SQL.

 ## Populating ##